jjnether/obsidian_backup/jnetherton/DA/Training/IS5.md

 				- RSTD
 		- Devices that read MAC addresses and facilitate communications within the same subnet are "switches"
 			- managed and unmanaged
+		- GOOSE never gets to layer 3, just sees every device on a big network
+			- Unless you have routable GOOSE, if you want it to go between networks, you have to wrap it (maybe a tunnel)
+				- GRE - tunnel protocol, really good for layer 2 stuff
 	- 3. Network Layer
 		- This layer deals with inter network communication or end-to-end
 		- Internet Protocol (IP) addresses